terminalcloud/apps/docs/webasyst.md

 ## Usage

-Just spin up a new Terminal based on this snapshot.
-Access the admin section by clicking to "Webasyst Admin login" and login with the credentials provided (see below).
+Just spin up a new Terminal based on this snapshot and access the backend section by clicking to "Access the Webasyst backend".
+Login with the credentials provided (see below).

+Follow the documentation and tutorials to start using Webasyst.

 ### Credentials